infrablocks/terraform-aws-vpc-auto-peering-lambda/README.md

 * A subscription to the SNS topic
 * IAM roles and policies allowing the lambda to function

+The VPC auto peering lambda:

+* automatically configures VPC peering both within and across regions and both within and across accounts; and
+* configures bi-directional routing between the peered VPCs.

 Architecture
 ------------

 The VPC auto-peering lambda automatically creates peering connections and routes between VPCs based on relationships declared by each VPC via tags.
 In order to achieve this, the lambda needs to know when VPCs are provisioned and destroyed.

 Since AWS doesn't provide any built in events for VPC lifecycle, the lambda relies on an alternative approach for such events, as provided by the [`terraform-aws-vpc-lifecycle-event`](https://github.com/infrablocks/terraform-aws-vpc-lifecycle-event) and [`terraform-aws-infrastructure-events`](https://github.com/infrablocks/terraform-aws-infrastructure-events) modules.

 The `terraform-aws-infrastructure-events` module uses S3 objects to represent provisions and destroys of pieces of infrastructure, converting the corresponding object creations and deletions into messages in an SNS topic.
 In this way, Terraform configurations can signal changes to infrastructure by creating or deleting an S3 object whose key includes information about that infrastructure.

 The `terraform-aws-vpc-lifecycle-event` module uses this mechanism to notify of